 As highlighted by Seema’s story, we can provide some assistance to women who are experiencing family violence and whose visa status is dependent on their relationship with their partners.
 The visa options available to people in these situations depend on the immigration status of their partners: people who leave a violent relationship with NZ citizens or NZ residents are able to apply for special work and residence visas for victims of domestic violence if they meet certain criteria.
 People in relationships with partners who hold work visas are not eligible to apply for these special visas and their immigration options are very limited.
 This makes them extremely vulnerable and in need of advocacy.

-We also have provided assistance to individuals experiencing illegal employment conditions but but feel they cannot resign as their visa is tied to their place of work.
+We also have provided assistance to individuals experiencing illegal employment conditions but feel they cannot resign as their visa is tied to their place of work.

 A large part of what we do is providing on-going assistance to refugees with their family reunification applications.
 Last year we assisted with over 100 cases.
 We have 14 volunteer advocates who provide ongoing support to these applications.

 Many refugees end up separated from their family members when they flee persecution.
 Refugees separated from their immediate family members (dependent children and/or spouses), or here alone or are sole carers for dependent children, are entitled to apply for reunification with certain family members (under various different Immigration New Zealand policies.)